elasticpath/html5-reference-storefront/documentation/extending.md

 - Base the module around a view. </br>
 We base our modules around views.
 For example, the <code>cart</code> module contains the complete view of the cart, including the cart's lineitems, costs of the cart's contents, total quantity in the cart, and so on.
-Designing the module around a view
+Designing the module around a view helps you encapsulate HTML5 Storefront functionality.
-- Design the module to be reusable. </br>
-We
-- Design the module to be a standalone. </br>
+- Design the module to be self-contained. </br>
-meaning they are complete units of functionality.
+We design our modules so they are complete units of functionality.
+This means all the functionality for a given feature is encapsulated in the module.
+For example, all the profiles functionality, view profile, update profile, and so on is defined in the <code>profile</code> module.
+This may seem kind of obvious, but we're mentioning it as a reminder for you to try and keep your code modularized.
+The HTML5 Reference Storefront is on a rapid-release schedule, meaning that the code is frequently updated.
+If your customized code is all over the place, you will have issues upgrading your code base.

 Module Basics
 ---------------------